 This research was performed under the supervision of Huzefa Rangwala at George Mason University.
 We explored the application of Topic Modeling to textual university curriculum data, specifically course descriptions.
 Automatically extracting content from this corpus allows for larger-scale analysis of university curricula than would be possible with manual inspection.

 In addition to extracting topics from course documents, I independently developed an easy-to-use, web-based visualization platform to display the results of information extraction and analysis.
-The visualization tool is called Trajectory and is built on the Python Flask framework.
+The visualization tool is built with Flask.